grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 To query a particular trace:

 1. From the menu, choose **Explore** and select the **TraceQL** tab.
-1. Enter the trace’s ID into the query field.
+1. Enter the trace ID into the query field.
+For example: `1f187d8363b5a9b30cedd8e0ce9ccb43`
 1. Select **Run query**.

 ### Use autocomplete to write queries